 - All of Action 1

 - Choose cardboard over plastic.
 Cardboard is one of the most recycled products.
-By opting for cardboard over plastic, you are more likely to recycle.
+By opting for cardboard over plastic, studies show you are more likely to recycle.

 - Bring your own container for leftovers and takeout.
-By bringing class or tupperware containers, you will prevent any need for pesky to-go packaging.
+By bringing glass or tupperware containers, you will prevent any need for pesky to-go packaging.